 Studio Electives

+Note: Students in the graphic design concentration must complete ART 470: Web Design: Principles and Practice AND ART 471: Advanced Typography as two of the following Electives.

 FIVE COURSES, at least one of which must be at the 400-level, chosen with consent of advisor.